ngxs/store/docs/concepts/select.md

 @Component({ ... })
 export class ZooComponent {
- // Reads the name of the store from the store class
+ // Reads the name of the state from the state class
   @Select(ZooState) animals$: Observable<string[]>;

   // Uses the pandas memoized selector to only return pandas